 On macOS, replace Ctrl with Cmd.

-A set of insert features are also available through shortcuts, but they require a double combination of shortcuts.
-The insert feature is activated with Ctrl-K, followed by a key for the inserted character or punctuation.
+A set of insert features are also available through shortcuts, but they require a double combination of key sequences.
+The insert feature is activated with Ctrl-K, followed by a key or combination for the inserted character or punctuation.

 |CtrlK, -||Insert a short dash (en dash).|